 In late 2002, the State started the process of developing the Nutrient TMDL for Clear Lake.
 County staff requested an update of the Clean Lakes Report, as some of the primary assumptions (phosphorus reduction leads to improved clarity and improved clarity resulted from drought) appeared to be partially incorrect.
 The Clean Lakes Report was not updated and the Nutrient TMDL for Clear Lake was adopted by the Central Valley Regional Water Quality Control Board in 2006.

 During the winters of 2007 and 2008, the County of Lake conducted watershed monitoring for nutrients and mercury to determine watershed loading as required by the respective TMDL’s.
 The body of the Final Report is available here, with the appendices.

 As required by the Nutrient TMDL, in 2007-2008 the County and other Stakeholders have prepared the Monitoring and Implementation Plan, Clear Lake Mercury and Nutrient TMDLs, which identifies past, present and proposed actions taken to reduce the nutrient loading in Clear Lake.

 In 2010 and 2011, Lake County participated in research by University of California - Santa Cruz researcher Dr. Cecile Mioni.
 No State funding was available in 2010, and a limited report was developed.
 In 2011, The State Water Resources Control Board Surface Water Ambient Monitoring Program (SWAMP) funded the research in the Sacramento-San Joaquin Delta and Clear Lake.
 The reports are available here:

-Lake County Quality Assurance Project Plan for Chlorophyll A and Sediment Nutrient Sampling in Clear Lake
+Quality Assurance Project Plan for Lake Chlorophyll a and Sediment Nutrient Sampling in Clear Lake, CA